wiln/flash-console/branches/2.5beta/doc/ReadMe.txt

   * Simplied sourcecode where possible while keeping compile size down
   * Fixed not being able to keep selection while scrolling up.
 You may sometimes still have problem keeping selecting while scrolling down
   * After dragging the main panel outside screen, it will snap back to view if you toggle it by entering the password
+  * You can no longer change the name of global/console/default/filtered channels.

 ===2.4===
   * Renamed source package name to com.junkbyte.console - to be less personal
   * Renamed C to Cc so that FlashBuilder pick up as auto complete.
 Cc stands for Console controller.